OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/call-javascript-from-csharp.md

 # How to Call JavaScript from C#
 ## General Concepts

-* A OpenSilver project is mainly written in C# and XAMP.
+* A OpenSilver project is mainly written in C# and XAML.
 When you compile the project, your OpenSilver code gets automatically compiled into WebAssembly.

 * If you want, you can place JavaScript code directly inside your C# code by calling the "Interop.ExecuteJavaScript" method.